mayuri-wavhal/assignment1-ORS/README.md

 REST endpoints :
 1. Product has below endpoints

-1. GET /products - fetches list of all product data
+    a.
+GET /products - fetches list of all product data
-2. GET /products/{id} - fetch a specific product
+    b.
+GET /products/{id} - fetch a specific product
-3. POST /products - Creates a new product
+    c.
+POST /products - Creates a new product

 2. Invoice has below endpoints
-1. GET /invoices - Get all invoices
+    a.
+GET /invoices - Get all invoices
-2. GET /invoices/{id} - Get invoice of specific id
+    b.
+GET /invoices/{id} - Get invoice of specific id
-3. POST /invoices - creates a invoice Id.
+    c.
+POST /invoices - creates a invoice Id.
 ***********************************************************************************************************************************
 Implementation :
 Application is a SpringBoot project developed using Spring Security, Spring JPA and starters and tested using below technologies